0xSero/partisia-docs/docs/smart-contracts/compile-and-deploy-contracts.md

 In the following sections we focus on the example petition contract included in the example contracts repository.
 The contract utilizes two functions: _initialize_, and _sign_, which allow you to perform the basic operations needed to create and sign a petition.
-After deployment the contract actions can be called from the dashboard.
+After deployment, the contract actions can be called from the dashboard.
 Performing an action changes the contract state.
 If you inspect the contract you can see the serialized data showing the contract state.

-If you want a developer environment without having to install the compiler yourself you can head over to our [dApp playground](https://github.com/partisiablockchain/dapp-playground/) to immediately start building
+If you want a developer environment without having to install the compiler yourself you can head over to our [dApp playground](https://github.com/partisiablockchain/dapp-playground/) to immediately start building.

 ## 1) Compile a contract example